Antosser/brainfuck-compiler-web/README.md

 ## Features
 - Your code uses scopes.
 If a variable goes out of scope it's memory will be cleared
+- Start a line with // to mark it as a comment

 ## Code syntax
 The code uses an assembly-like syntax so don't put any ; and the end of any line